CDRT/docs/bios/settings/thinkcenter/startup.md

 Record the last successful startup state to reduce the POST time at the next startup.

-**WARNING:** We recommended turning off Fast Boot if you often use CD/DVD or network to load your operating system.
+?> We recommended turning off Fast Boot if you often use CD/DVD or network to load your operating system.

 Options: